sgladkoff/goldpan-ru/docs/rigora.md

-## Rigora: The Most Powerful QA Utility for bilingual files
+## Rigora: The Ultrapowerful QA for bilingual files

-*Rigora* is technical and linguistic quality assurance (QA) tool to support localization of software and other content into any language.
+**Rigora** is THE most powerful technical and linguistic quality assurance (QA) tool to support localization of software and other content into any language.

 Please, visit [www.rigora.stido](http://www.rigora.studio) web site for more details about the tool.